University of New England (United States): Athletics

 University of New England teams (nicknamed the Nor'easters) participate as members of the National Collegiate Athletic Association's Division III.
-The Nor'easters are a member of the Conference of New England for thirteen of the school's current varsity sports; for women's ice hockey, the Nor'easters belong to the New England Hockey Conference.
+The Nor'easters are a member of the Conference of New England for thirteen of the school's current varsity sports; for women's ice hockey, the Nor'easters belong to the Conference of New England.

 Men's sports include basketball, cross country, golf, ice hockey, lacrosse, and soccer.
 Women's sports include basketball, cross country, field hockey, ice hockey, lacrosse, rugby, soccer, softball, swimming, and volleyball.
 In 2017, UNE fielded a sub-varsity football team in preparation for 2018 when it became a varsity football member of the CCC's football-only arm of Commonwealth Coast Football.